MaterializeInc/materialize/doc/user/content/get-started/quickstart.md

    underlying statement.

-   In Materialize, you can create [**indexes**](/concepts/indexes/) on views to keep view results incrementally updated in memory.
+   In Materialize, you can create [**indexes**](/concepts/indexes/) on views to keep view results incrementally updated in memory within a cluster.
 In the next step, you will create an index on `winning_bids`.

 ## Step 4.
 Create an index to provide immediately available up-to-date results.

-In Materialize, you can create [indexes](/concepts/indexes/) on views to provide always fresh view results in memory.
-Instead of recalculating the results from scratch to provide up-to-date results, indexes <redb>perform incremental updates</redb> as inputs change.
+In Materialize, you can create [indexes](/concepts/indexes/) on views to provide always fresh view results in memory within a cluster.
+Instead of recalculating the results from scratch, indexes <redb>perform incremental updates</redb> as inputs change.
 In addition, indexes can also help [optimize operations](/transform-data/optimization/) like point lookups and joins.

 1. Use the [`CREATE INDEX`](/sql/create-index/) command to create the following